Hilary Bell: Playwright

 Hilary Bell writes for stage, radio, screen and music theatre.

-Hilary’s plays have been produced nationally around Australia, by The Sydney Theatre Company, Belvoir, Griffin, State Theatre Company of South Australia, Black Swan, Deckchair, La Boite, NORPA, The National Theatre of Parramatta, Sydney Opera House, City Recital Hall, Arts Centre Melbourne, Vitalstatistix, NIDA and The Darlinghurst Theatre Company.
-Internationally she’s been produced in Europe, in the USA by companies including Atlantic and Steppenwolf, and in the UK by The National’s Connections programme.
+Hilary’s plays have been produced nationally around Australia, by The Sydney Theatre Company, Ensemble, Belvoir, Griffin, State Theatre Company of South Australia, Black Swan, Deckchair, La Boite, NORPA, The National Theatre of Parramatta, Sydney Opera House, City Recital Hall, Arts Centre Melbourne, Vitalstatistix, NIDA and The Darlinghurst Theatre Company.
+Internationally she’s been produced in Europe, in the USA by companies including Atlantic and Steppenwolf, in London by The National’s Connections programme, and at the 2024 Edinburgh Fringe/House of Oz.

-Wolf Lullaby, written in 1995 won her the inaugural Philip Parsons Young Playwrights Award.
-Other plays include Fortune, The Anatomy Lesson of Doctor Ruysch, The Falls, Splinter, The Bloody Bride, Memmie Le Blanc, The Red Balloon, The White Divers of Broome, Victim Sidekick Boyfriend Me, Perfect Stranger, Summer of Harold, and adaptations of Chekhov’s The Seagull, Moliere’s The Hypochondriac, Dickens’ A Christmas Carol and Shakespeare’s A Comedy of Errors.
+Wolf Lullaby, written in 1995 won her the Jill Blewett Award and the inaugural Philip Parsons Young Playwrights Award.
+Other plays include Fortune, The Falls, The White Divers of Broome, Victim Sidekick Boyfriend Me, Perfect Stranger, Splinter, The Bloody Bride, Inscription Award winner Memmie Le Blanc, and Australian Writers Guild (AWGIE) winners The Anatomy Lesson of Doctor Ruysch, The Red Balloon and the AWGIE-winning Summer of Harold.
+She has adapted Chekhov’s The Seagull, Moliere’s The Hypochondriac, Dickens’ A Christmas Carol and Shakespeare’s A Comedy of Errors.
 Collaborations include The Mysteries: Genesis (with Lally Katz), and she was associate writer on Paul Capsis’ play Angela’s Kitchen, which won Best New Australian Work at the Helpmann Awards 2010.
-Other awards include the Jill Blewitt, Bug’n’Bub (USA), Aurealis Fiction, the Eric Kocher (USA), Inscription and two Australian Writers Guild Awards.
+Other awards include the Aurealis Fiction Award, the Bug’n’Bub Award, the Eric Kocher Award and a Susan Smith Blackburn Prize nomination.

 She also writes lyrics and libretti for opera, musicals and song cycles.
 Collaborating with composers including Phillip Johnston, Greta Gertler Gold, Andrée Greenwell, Victoria Bond, Douglas Stephen Rae, Elena Katz-Chernin, Maria Alfonsine, Luke Styles and Ensemble Offspring, among her music theatre works are The Wedding Song, The Red Tree, Mrs President, Starstruck The Stage Musical (with Mitchell Butel), Alphabetical Sydney: All Aboard! and Seven Stories.
-With Gertler Gold, she is writing a musical adaptation of Picnic at Hanging Rock.
-She is also collaborating with composer Jacob Collier and director Michael Gracey on a musical about Pavarotti, for production company Scenario Two.
+She collaborated with composer Jacob Collier and director Michael Gracey on a musical for UK’s Scenario Two.
+Currently, Hilary and Greta Gertler Gold are writing a musical adaptation of Picnic at Hanging Rock.

 She has written audio scripts for the State Library of NSW exhibitions Dead Central and Quick March!, and for the Museum of Contemporary Art’s exhibition, David Goldblatt: Photographs 1948-2018.
-She is currently a Visiting Scholar at the SLNSW.
+She was a 2023-24 Visiting Scholar at the State Library of NSW.

 Work